 Table G is for a list of County-owned sites from the Housing Element Sites Inventory that were sold, leased, or otherwise disposed of during the reporting year.
-There were no further sites disposed of in 2022 following the disposal of Capitola Road site in 2021 and development of an additional affordable housing project two nonprofit clinics.
+There were no further sites disposed of in 2023 following the disposal of Capitola Road site in 2021 and development of an additional affordable housing project and two nonprofit clinics.

 Table H inventories County-owned surplus lands in Census urbanized areas.
-This list has been updated with a surplus RDA site on 7th Avenue.
-No County properties were declared surplus in 2022.
+This list includes the surplus RDA site on 7th Avenue.
+No County properties were declared surplus in 2023.

-The Summary Tables provides a summary of housing units for which building permits were issued and applications were submitted in 2022.
+The Summary Tables provides a summary of housing units for which building permits were issued and applications were submitted in 2023.
 These tables also include information on SB 35 streamlining applications and permits; no projects have applied for SB 35 streamlining in the County to date.